qzhang503/proteoQ/README.md

-We may alternatively seek a “center-of-mass” representation for uses as references where each sample may be regarded as a weighted particle in the center construction (see George Casella and Roger L Berger 2002 ch 5.2 & ch 11.3.5 for some quantitative descriptions about data centers).
+We may alternatively seek a “center-of-mass” representation for uses as references where each sample may be regarded as a weighted particle in the center construction (see George Casella and Roger L Berger 2002 ch.
+5.2 & ch 11.3.5 for some quantitative descriptions about data centers).
 We select one `WHIM2` and one `WHIM16` from each 10-plex TMT.
 The proteoQ tool will average the signals from designated references.
 Therefore, the derived reference can be viewed as a mid point of the `WHIM2` and the `WHIM16` proteomes.